danmayer/danmayer.github.com/_posts/2020-01-14-rails-flaky-specs-solutions.md

 In this post, I want to introduce a new project [Rails Flaky Spec Examples](https://github.com/danmayer/rails_flaky_spec_examples).
 I created the example flaky Rails spec suite for an internal code clinic at Stitch Fix.
 We ran it as a 1-hour workshop to teach about common flaky test issues and how to resolve them.
 I am hoping that over time, I can continue to grow the example base and talk about some of the more complex flaky tests and how we could perhaps more systematically avoid them.
 As I work with this project over time, I hope to make it into a good learning tool for the community.

 ![Flaky vs Stable Suite](/assets/img/flaky_specs.gif)
-> Gif showing both suites
+> Running the flaky and thens stable suite

 # Why A Rails Suite?
 One Problem with Flaky Test Posts